>

 Rimsys

 UDI is front of mind as well as future interaction with the Vigilance module.
-There is no change to our current plans as Rimsys will continue to develop UDI and Post Market Surveillance functionality regardless of the updated target dates.
-We also recognize the potential impact to establish data transfer (DTX) capabilities to interact with EUDAMED in a machine-to-machine (M2M) capacity.
-With the publication of the final requirements needed for M2M DTX to EUDAMED expected in Q4 2024, Rimsys will finalize our connection and deliver M2M capabilities as part of the EUDAMED solution.
+There is no change to our current plans, as Rimsys will continue to develop UDI and Post Market Surveillance functionality regardless of the updated target dates.
+We also recognize the potential impact of establishing data transfer (DTX) capabilities to interact with EUDAMED in a machine-to-machine (M2M) capacity.
+With the publication of the final requirements needed for M2M DTX to EUDAMED, Rimsys is positioned to finalize our connection and deliver M2M capabilities as part of the EUDAMED solution.

 Industry/customer

-Since the commission has made multiple updates to EUDAMED timelines, we expect industry will have some reluctance to accept the new target dates.
+Since the European Commission(EC) has made multiple updates to EUDAMED timelines, we expect industry will have some reluctance to accept the new target dates.
 As a result, this could delay re-engagement with EUDAMED preparations.
-However, we do not expect the commission to push these updated timelines.
-Manufacturers that don’t have a plan to submit data to EUDAMED by Q2 next year will have significant challenges to overcome in order to meet these deadlines.
-Rimsys recommends taking steps to organize regulatory data now and in order to submit early to all available EUDAMED modules.
+However, we do not expect the EC to push these updated timelines.
+Manufacturers that don’t have a plan to submit data to EUDAMED by Q2 this year should expect significant challenges to meet these deadlines.
+With the audit of expected modules underway with the associated technical documentation published, Rimsys recommends taking steps to organize regulatory data now and submit their information early to all available EUDAMED modules.

 EU Commission

-The commission strongly recommends industry continues to establish your solution and to submit data on a voluntary basis.
+The EC strongly recommends industry continues to establish its solution and to submit data on a voluntary basis.
 Do not wait.
-The commission’s position is that submitting data early will give companies an advantage by having their data in before the onslaught of the entire global medtech industry adding data at the time EUDAMED becomes mandatory.
-These companies will also have the ability to work with the commission resources if data submission issues occur.
+The commission’s position is that submitting data early will give companies an advantage by having their data “in” before the onslaught of the entire global MedTech industry, all trying to add data at the same time EUDAMED becomes mandatory.
+These companies will also be in front of the line to work with the commission resources if data submission issues occur.

 * Note - this article includes regulatory interpretations and opinions from the Rimsys team.
 We try to be as informative as possible, but this information isn’t intended to serve as a substitute for official guidance from regulatory authorities.